uber-go/cff/README.md

-**DO NOT USE CFF UNTIL THIS NOTICE GOES AWAY.**

-This is not ready for use by anyone.
-It does not work in the monorepo at this time.
-Please reach out to the owners (see METADATA) to ask about using this project.

----

 CFF is intended to be a system which facilitates orchestrating large numbers of interrelated functions with as much concurrent execution as possible.